(fen' ta nil)

 Keep this medication in the packaging it came in, tightly closed, and out of reach of children.
 Store fentanyl in a safe place so that no one else can use it accidentally or on purpose.
 Use the child-resistant locks and other supplies provided by the manufacturer to keep children away from the lozenges.
 Keep track of how much fentanyl is left so you will know if any is missing.
 Store fentanyl at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not freeze fentanyl.

 You must immediately dispose of any medication that is outdated or no longer needed.
 Dispose of unneeded lozenges by removing each lozenge from the blister package, holding the lozenge over the toilet, and cutting off the medicine end with wire cutters so that it falls into the toilet.
 Throw away the remaining handles in a place that is out of the reach of children and pets, and flush the toilet twice when it contains up to five lozenges.
 Dispose of unneeded tablets or films by removing them from the packaging and flushing them down the toilet.
+Throw the remaining fentanyl packaging or cartons into a trash container; do not flush these items down the toilet.
 Call your pharmacist or the manufacturer if you have questions or need help disposing of unneeded medication.

 What should I do in case of OVERDOSE?